Pyprohly/reddit-api-doc-notes/docs/api-reference/subreddit.rst

 If any of the subreddits specified cannot be accessed, or is a special subreddit such as `popular`, `all`, or `random`, then the entire action is aborted, no subreddits will be subscribe/unsubscribed to.
 A 403 HTTP error is returned.

-The limit of number of subreddits you can specify at once is unknown.
+The limit of the number of subreddits you can specify at once is unknown.
 This endpoint becomes increasingly unstable the more items you specify at a time.
 Request processing times slow down and various errors begin to occur.
 If the client doesn't timeout first: